• Skip to primary navigation

 BRUSSEL SPROUTS keto veggies list

-Carbs in Brussel sprouts-
+Carbs in Brussels sprouts-

 Net Carb: 5.15 Grams